ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 deal with certificates.
 Fair enough.
-For that situation, edit zmeventnotification.pl and use ``enable = 0`` in the ``[ssl]`` section of the configuration file. **Remember to ensure that your EventServer URL in zmNinja does NOT use wss too - change it to ws**
+For that situation, edit zmeventnotification.pl and use ``enable = 0`` in the ``[ssl]`` section of the configuration file. **Remember to ensure that your EventServer URL in zmNinja does NOT use wss too - change it to ws**.
+Also remember to restart the ES after this change.

 .. _es-hooks-logging: